tfpk/macrokata/exercises/04_expression_variables/README.md

 # Exercise 4: Expression Metavariables

-We've now seen literal metavariables, however there are many fragments of rust code which can be captured in metavariables.
-A common fragment specifier is `expr`, which allows you to capture any rust expression (for example, `(3 * 5)` or `function_call() + CONSTANT`).
+We can now capture fragments of Rust code that are literals, however there are other fragments of rust code which can be captured in metavariables.
+In general, every metavariable is of the form `$<NAME>:<FRAGSPEC>`. `<NAME>` is replaced with the name of the metavariable; but `FRAGSPEC` is more interesting.
+It means "Fragment Specifier", and it tells you what sort of fragment of Rust code you intend to match.
+We've already seen `literal`, but another common fragment specifier is `expr`, which allows you to capture any rust expression (for example, `(3 * 5)` or `function_call() + CONSTANT`).

-Using this specifier is nearly identical to using the `literal` fragment specifier.
-As an example, `$x:expr` indicates a metavariable named `x`.
+Using this specifier is nearly identical to using the `literal` fragment specifier -- `$x:expr` indicates a metavariable, which is an expression, named `x`.

 It's also worth mentioning the fragment specifier `stmt`, which is similar to `expr`, but allows Rust statements too, like `let` statements.